Symbolic culture: Evolutionary emergence

-From a Darwinian standpoint, symbolic culture has proved hard to explain.
-One difficulty is that the concept itself often seems unsettling and philosophically unacceptable to natural scientists.
-Modern science became established in opposition to the idea that culturally accepted fictions can be equated with facts.
-Yet the concept of symbolic culture requires us to grasp just that paradoxical possibility.
-Long before the late twentieth century invention of the Internet, evolution allowed humans to flit between two realms, reality on the one hand, virtual reality on the other.
-Symbolic culture is an environment of virtual entities lacking counterparts in the real world.

 It was once thought that art and symbolic culture first emerged in Europe some 40,000 years ago, during the Middle-to-Upper Palaeolithic transition – often termed the 'symbolic explosion' or 'Upper Palaeolithic revolution'.
 Some archaeologists still adhere to this view.
 Others now accept that symbolic culture probably emerged in sub-Saharan Africa at a much earlier date, during the period known as the Middle Stone Age.
 The evidence consists of traditions of ground ochre with strong selection for the colour red, examples of so-called ochre 'crayons' which appear to have been used for purposes of design, probably on the body, and geometric engravings on blocks of ochre.
 All this apparently formed part of a cosmetics industry dated to between 100,000 and 200,000 years ago.
 One theory is that this constitutes evidence for a ritual tradition.
-A bone apparently engraved with six lines from ~120 kya may be the earliest evidence of human use of symbols.
+A bone apparently engraved with six lines from ~120 kya is one of the oldest deliberate abstract manifestations produced hominins.
 In addition, from about 100,000 years ago, there are pierced shells which appear to show signs of wear, suggesting that they were strung together to make necklaces.

 The controversial theory of female cosmetic coalitions interprets the ochre tradition as evidence that the world's first art, as an aspect of symbolic culture, took the form of personal ornamentation and body-painting.
 It was initially countered that pigment-only decorative systems are merely individualistic display, not necessarily indicative of ritual, whereas the bead traditions testify to language, institutionalised relationships and full-scale ritual and symbolic culture.
 More recently, however, those making this criticism have conceded that the evidence for ochre pigment use, stretching back towards 300,000 years ago, must indeed be recognised as the earliest durable media testifying to a collective ritual tradition.